The sensation of a plane taking off is one of my favourite things in the world.

 The blazing cloudless cobalt sky looked extra blue above it and the bright sunlight made shadows in the indents of the rock’s surface – pockmarks like in photographs of the moon.
 The rock is red because it contains iron – it’s surface is rusting away.

-In fact, the entire landscape feels like it was painted by a first-grader.
+In fact, the entire landscape of the Red Centre Australia feels like it was painted by a first-grader.
 The shrubs are that too-bright yellow green, the sky a bright Crayola blue.
 The colours are caricatures, pantomime versions of themselves in the garish sun.
 Later on during our sunset viewing the shades became more nuanced and subtle, but in the sunshine they are unabashedly primary.

 In some of the cool, shaded pockets where the rock overhangs you can see aboriginal paintings made with ochre rock mixed with water.
 Because these water-based pigment images are so temporary they are hard to identify, preserve and date.
 The rains wash away history.